 Her name is Wisdom, and she’s absolutely awesome!
 She’s the world’s oldest known living wild bird, at 62, and she produced a healthy living chick, surprising the entire world.

-It’s remarkable enough that she reached this age, with the lifespan for the typical albatross being somewhere between 30 and 40 years, but giving birth, and to a healthy offspring… that’s just off the charts; that’s about as stunning as a woman giving birth over 100 years old.
+It’s remarkable enough that she reached this age, with the lifespan for the typical albatross being somewhere between 30 and 40 years, but giving birth, and to a healthy offspring… that’s simply more than anyone would have expected – that’s about as stunning as a woman giving birth over 100 years old.

 Biologists had previously thought that like other birds, albatross females became infertile late in life and carried on without producing chicks.
-But Wisdom just defies the traditional beliefs.
-Her feat could prompt scientists to chuck some of their early theories about the bird out the door.
+But Wisdom just defies the traditional beliefs, prompting scientists to chuck some of their early theories about the bird out the door.
 Also, this is not a singulary outstanding event.

 Wisdom has raised chicks five times since 2006, and at least 35 in her entire lifetime.
 Since she was first tagged by the United States Geological Survey in 1956, she has flown a distance of 3 million miles (almost 5 million km).
 Just so you can get an idea on what that actually means – it’s 6 times to the Moon and back, the USGS explained.